China complains about US visa restrictions

-BEIJING (AP) — China says the U.S. has been harassing Chinese scholars, students, entrepreneurs and scientists, in part through the denial or revocation of visas.
+BEIJING (AP) — China has accused the U.S. of harassing Chinese scholars, students, entrepreneurs and scientists, in part through the delay, denial or revocation of visas.

-Foreign Ministry spokesman Geng Shuang says the actions have “infringed upon the safety and lawful rights and interests of the Chinese personnel involved.”
+Chinese Foreign Ministry spokesman Geng Shuang said the actions have been taken “for some time.”

+“This has thwarted normal people-to-people exchange between China and the U.S. and infringed upon the safety and lawful rights and interests of the Chinese personnel involved,” Geng said at a daily news briefing on Wednesday.

-His complaint Wednesday came as China demanded Washington lift restrictions on sales of U.S. technology to a group of Chinese companies, calling it interference in the country’s affairs.
-American officials say those companies provide technology used to repress Muslim minorities in the northwestern region of Xinjiang.
+His complaint came as China demanded Washington lift restrictions on sales of U.S. technology to a group of Chinese companies, calling it interference in the country’s affairs.
+American officials say those companies provide technology used to repress Muslim minorities in China’s northwestern region of Xinjiang.

 The sanctions announced Monday restrict sales of U.S. technology to a group of Chinese companies working on facial recognition, artificial intelligence and other advanced products.